 Open to all residents of Goa, Goans in the diaspora, and non-Goans exploring Goa-related issues, this quarterly journal peer-reviews and showcases literary writing which includes the short story (upto 3,000 words), flash fiction (upto 500 words) poetry (upto 3 poems), and memoir and travel writing (upto 2,000 words).

 You may also submit art, art-related articles, photography and book reviews which if selected will be published by us.
 Please refer to our style-guide, here, before submitting.
 We absolutely do not republish articles including those published on blogs or Face Book pages.

 Your submission must be sent as a word document.
 Please do not attach a pdf.

 To submit, email your entry to firstname.lastname@example.org the subject line: ‘Joao Roque Review Submission’.

-The body of your email must contain your name, and in case of translations, your name and that of the original author, an address, a telephone number and a short bio.
+The body of your email must contain your name, and in case of translations, your name and that of the original author, an address and a short bio.
 Translations from Konkani, Marathi, and Portuguese are encouraged, as long as you have permission from the original author.
 In case your writing is featured, you will share the credit/prize along with the original author.